-¶ 403.
+¶ 503.
 ORDERS OF MINISTRY.
-Clergy are those who have been called out from among God's people for particular service to His church.
+Clergy are those who have been called out from among God's people for particular service to his church.
 A calling from God may take many expressions and come at any age in the life of an individual.
-Scripture bears witness to both the young (1 Samuel 3) and those who are older (Genesis 12 and Exodus 3) being summoned by God into His work, as well as men and women, and those whose encounters with God were sudden and dramatic and those whose call may have been more gradual, naturally unfolding over a period of many years.
+Scripture bears witness to both the young (1 Samuel 3) and those who are older (Genesis 12 and Exodus 3) being summoned by God into his work, as well as men and women, and those whose encounters with God were sudden and dramatic and those whose call may have been more gradual, naturally unfolding over a period of many years.
 In addition to those specifically charged with preaching and teaching (I Peter 5:1-4), the early church also set apart seven disciples who were "full of the Holy Spirit and wisdom" to distribute food to the widows among them (Acts 6:1-6).
 Individuals such as Stephen, Phoebe, and Timothy, served in various ways to benefit the people of God.
 Whether a deacon or elder, all clergy are required to live lives of integrity and self-control as they hold fast to the mystery of faith (1 Tim.
 3:1-13).

 Following the historic practice of Methodism, those who serve as clergy within the Global Methodist Church shall be both elected by their peers and ordained by the bishop on behalf of the whole church.
 Election is the action by which the clergy of an annual conference, after carefully examining the qualifications, abilities, and readiness of a candidate for ministry, incorporate individuals into the membership of the covenant fellowship of those called to serve the church.
+Election carries with it the right to vote and participate in the business of an annual conference provided the person is under appointment or senior clergy who meet the qualifications of ¶ 520.
+Under the provisions of ¶ 521.2a, transitional local pastors who have been approved for ordination as elders or deacons shall be clergy under this paragraph and have the right to vote and participate in the business of an annual conference.
+Those persons licensed as transitional local pastors under ¶ 521.2b shall also be clergy under this paragraph and have the right to vote and participate in the business of an annual conference, except as limited by that paragraph.

-Election carries with it the right to vote and participate in the business of an annual conference.
-Ordination is the action by which the church sets apart those who have been so elected to a particular order of ministry for the good of the whole church.
+Ordination is the action by which the church sets apart those who have been elected to a particular order of ministry for the good of the whole church.
 Ordination is conferred by the laying on of hands by a bishop and others among the people of God in conference.
 There are two orders of clergy: